Get 80% off your plan for your first 3 months*

 Whether you're using a bridge loan to cover short-term cash flow gaps or fund business expansion, accurate financial records help you make confident decisions.
 Lenders want to see clear documentation of your income, expenses, and ability to repay.

 Xero's cloud-based accounting software gives you real-time visibility into your cash flow, making it easier to track expenses, plan repayments, and provide lenders with the financial information they need.
-Try Xero free for one month and see how it can help you manage your business finances with confidence.
+Get one month free and see how it can help you manage your business finances with confidence.

 FAQs on bridge loans

-What's the difference between a bridge loan and a traditional business loan?
+What's the main difference between a bridge loan and a traditional business loan?

 Disclaimer